 Medgold is part of the Vancouver-based Gold Group of companies which includes Fortuna Silver Mines, Radius Gold, Volcanic Gold Mines, CROPS and Rackla Metals.
 Our Board and Management teams are made up of individuals with a history of successfully listing, financing and running resource companies.
-Medgold’s Chairman and CEO, Simon Ridgway, is the principal behind Gold Group and over the last 10 years he and his team have raised over $400 million to fund the exploration and development of mineral projects across the globe.
+Medgold’s Executive Chairman, Simon Ridgway, is the principal behind Gold Group and over the last 10 years he and his team have raised over $400 million to fund the exploration and development of mineral projects across the globe.

 Serbia is a relatively small land-locked country in south-eastern Europe, approximately one third the size of the UK with a population of just over 7 million people.
 It shares borders with Bulgaria and Romania to the east, Hungary to the north, Macedonia and Albania to the south, and Croatia, Bosnia, and Montenegro to the west.
 After the political turmoil that swept the Balkans following the breakup of Yugoslavia in the 1980s and 1990s, the country has finally stabilized and Serbia officially applied for membership of the EU in 2009.